Culinary Arts (Commercial Foods & Culinary Arts) N100500 (Full-Time)

 Monday 8 am-1 pm; Tuesday-Friday 8 am-2 pm

-TABE Test Scores: 9's in Reading, Language and Math
+Test of Adult Basic Education (TABE) scores: 9 in Reading, Language and Math

 The Culinary Arts program prepares students to function professionally and profitably in the food service and hospitality industry.
 Training in our program covers the broad field of institutional, hotel and restaurant production of hot and cold food.